-I don’t like dogs.
+Some of us (ok, just Ben) don’t like dogs.
 Dogs, after all, are dicks.
-On top of this they smell bad, they drool, and their very existence betrays the skewed morality of all the people who are more upset when a mutt dies in a film than they are when a person does.
+On top of this they smell bad, they drool, and their very existence betrays the skewed morality of all the people who are more upset when a mutt dies in a game or film than they are when a person does.
 Dogs, eh?
-Who’d have ‘em?
-But shorn of their questionable fragrance, and restricted to very specific AI routines, they can be bearable.
+Who’d ‘ave ‘em?
+But, shorn of their questionable fragrance, and restricted to very specific AI routines, they can be bearable.
 Dogmeat – the canine chum who first turned up in the original Fallout, but also makes himself useful in 4 – is a case in point.

 Make it personal: The best Fallout 4 mods

 Powerful, useful, perhaps even endearing, this item-finding, body-searching hairball makes scouring the wasteland considerably less troublesome.
-The only problem with him is that he is not great at fast travelling.
-I discovered this too late, and despite rapidly returning to the same spot to collect him, was unable to find him ever again.
-Just thinking about it now elicits that same odd feeling I couldn’t pinpoint at the time.
-And what is this moisture in my eyes…? – Ben Maxwell
+The only problem with him is that he’s not great at fast travelling.
+Ben discovered this too late, and despite rapidly returning to the spot he’d just left to collect him, was unable to find the dumb pup ever again.
+Just thinking about it now elicits that same odd feeling he couldn’t pinpoint at the time.
+And what’s that moisture in his eyes…?

 Fallout: Tactics does not have companions, but it does have recruits, and while they are not particularly great company, they are damn fine soldiers.
-Arguably, the best of the bunch is Dillon, a one-eyed ghoul sharpshooter – yes, I know that canonically the Brotherhood of Steel doesn’t accept ghouls into their ranks, but I’ll will forgive them for letting Dillon in.
+Arguably, the best of the bunch is Dillon, a one-eyed ghoul sharpshooter – yes, we know that canonically the Brotherhood of Steel doesn’t accept ghouls into their ranks, but we’ll will forgive them for letting Dillon in.

 Stealth Suit Mk II

-The Mk II Stealth Suit is not technically a companion, but its built-in AI was an invaluable member of my team during the New Vegas DLCs.
+The Mk II Stealth Suit is not technically a companion, but its built-in AI was an invaluable member of our team during the New Vegas DLCs.

 Aside from chattering adorably in the background, it serves to warn you about impending threats, and automatically applies healing when you are damaged (as long as you have the appropriate stimpaks).
-If all that is not enough for you, it is a stealth suit, and can help you disappear mid-brawl.
+If all that’s not enough for you, it’s a stealth suit, and can help you disappear mid-brawl.

-That is a lot more than Dogmeat has to offer.
-Just saying. – Ali Jones
+That’s a lot more than Dogmeat has to offer.
+Just saying.